 Hip expertise and experience

 Mark has a career-long interest in all types of hip surgery which ties in with his interest and expertise in acetabular (hip socket) fractures.
 He trained as a registrar at the Nuffield Orthopaedic Centre in Oxford, (one of the most famous Orthopaedic hospitals in the world) and spent a year as a Joint Replacement Fellow in Adelaide in 2004.
 He also spent 5 years working at the London Hip Unit, operating with Sarah Muirhead-Allwood - one of the worlds most renowned hip surgeons.
-He now has 10 years of experience with hip arthroscopy.
+He now has 15 years of experience with hip arthroscopy.

-As well as standard hip replacements, he is a regular user of mini-hip stems, which offer potential advantages for younger patients who might previously have considered a hip resurfacing procedure.
 At the other end of the age spectrum, Mark pioneered the concept of acute total hip replacement at the same time as fracture fixation for acetabular fractures in the elderly – this allows immediate mobility and full weight bearing after this significant injury.
-This approach is now being rolled out across the NHS.
+This approach has been rolled out across the NHS in the UK.
 He has published numerous papers on this topic, and is regularly invited to lecture internationally on his experience.

 Knee expertise and experience